chauff/IN4325/README.md

 ## :clock130: Course schedule

-The lecture locations have been taken from [TUD's timetable site](https://mytimetable.tudelft.nl/) on February 11, 2019.
+The lecture locations have been taken from [TUD's timetable site](https://mytimetable.tudelft.nl/) on January 16th, 2020.
 **Check your timetable for the latest location of each lecture, we are getting to know the campus in this course!** :bike: :bike: :bike:

 <!--